Supporting the Kentish Chough

 By working in partnership, we can make a bigger difference.
 Kent Wildlife Trust owns and manages significant areas of land; Wildwood Trust brings expertise in conservation breeding and native species' reintroduction.

-Chough chicks will be reared by the expert team at Wildwood Trust and Paradise Park for three months before they are ready to be released into the wild to settle and breed.
+Chough chicks will be reared by the expert team at Wildwood Trust and Paradise Park before they are ready to be released into the wild to settle and breed.
 We plan to release young choughs each year and support these birds to establish a self-sustaining wild population in Kent.
+The first cohort of birds was released in 2023 and are already successfully flying high in Kent skies.

-These birds will be prepared, as best as possible, for life in the wild.
-We will build a release aviary in a location which, for the birds’ welfare, will be kept private.
-Here, they will acclimatise to their new surroundings.
+All birds are be prepared, as best as possible, for life in the wild but will have access to a release aviary in a location which, for the birds’ welfare, will be kept private.
+Here, they acclimatise to their new surroundings in safety.

-With the support of volunteers and state-of-the-art GPS trackers, we will closely monitor the choughs after release to ensure their welfare and track their progress.
-We will be able to see where they have settled and to check whether they are mating successfully, where they are nesting and monitor their success.
+With the support of volunteers and state-of-the-art GPS trackers, we closely monitor the choughs after release to ensure their welfare and track their progress.
+We can see where they have settled and check whether they are mating successfully, where they are nesting and monitor their success.

-We need to cover a range of costs to make this historic reintroduction possible, including: materials and labour to construct a release aviary, which will be used to prepare the birds for life in the wild; feed and veterinary care for the birds; monitoring equipment; training for volunteers, and much more.
+We need to cover a range of costs to continue this historic reintroduction, including: staffing costs, aviary maintenance; feed and veterinary care for the birds; monitoring equipment; training for volunteers, and much more.

 Help secure the future of one of Kent's most iconic birds